 Power and Agency in the Lives of Contemporary Tibetan Nuns

-This study examines the lived experiences of oppression and opportunities encountered by Tibetan Buddhist nuns.
-The theoretical approach of the research is intersectionality, which aims at describing and analyzing the interconnection of different oppressive status positions and institutions and giving voice to marginalized groups.
-The book investigates how the intersections of the nuns’ female gender, their Buddhist religion and their Tibetan nationality on the one hand produce subordination and an unequal distribution of power and, on the other hand, provide the nuns with opportunities and agency.
+This book examines the lived experiences of oppression and opportunities encountered by contemporary Tibetan Buddhist nuns living in the People’s Republic of China and the Tibetan exile community in India.
+It investigates how the intersections of the nuns’ female gender, their Buddhist religion and their Tibetan nationality on the one hand produce subordination and an unequal distribution of power but, on the other, provide the nuns with opportunities and agency.
+Depending on the intersection of her status positions, the Tibetan nun can be either disadvantaged or privileged, and sometimes both at the same time.

-Moreover, the analysis also reveals that many of the nuns were highly active in choosing and determining their life course.
-It can be suggested that monastic life offers Tibetan women freedom from the suffering faced by laywomen.
+Analysis also reveals that many nuns were highly active in choosing and determining their life course.
+Monastic life offers Tibetan women freedom from the suffering faced by laywomen.
 The juncture of their gender, religion and nationality also provides them with agency in their nationalism, which is both visible and more subtle.
-Finally, monastic life offers them religious agency as compassionate bodhisattvas, who aim to not only benefit other living beings but also themselves.
-The research shows that depending on the intersection of her status positions, the Tibetan nun can be either disadvantaged or privileged, or in some cases, both at the same time.
+Monastic life also offers them religious agency as compassionate bodhisattvas, who aim to not only benefit other living beings but also themselves.